Philangr/python-mysql-quickstart-rename/README.md

 ## Overview
 1. main.py: Entrypoint for the python app
 2. setup_db.sql: When executed, creates the database, based on the contents of the file.
 All DDL scripts should be in here.
 3. requirements.txt: Tells pip what python dependencies this app needs to run.
-This file should generally be created for you automatically.
+This file should generally be created for you automatically